IAHR 2025

 Films

 We welcome films created by academics studying religion/s created no earlier than 1st January 2020.
 While there is no running time limit, we give priority to short and medium films (up to 60 minutes).
 All films shall be in the original language(s) with English subtitles.
+See Call for films for details.

 Deadlines: